 Limiting the effect of warming to 1.5 degrees (above pre-industrial level) will require rapid and extensive transitions in land, energy, industry, buildings, transport, and cities.
 The current rate of warming is one degree, and symptomatic of rising sea levels.
 For too long, both the public and academe have in general ignored the significance of "even half a degree" in the global context denoted.
 Doubling one to two is ecological suicide.

-The loaded UN option of twelve years is offset by nearly fifty years of political and social neglect occurring since the Club of Rome supplied due warnings.
+The loaded UN option of twelve years is afflicted by nearly fifty years of political and social neglect occurring since the Club of Rome supplied due warnings.
 Now there are only twelve years left to limit catastrophe on an unprecedented scale.
+Refractory nations are creating unlimited catastrophe.
 The prospect is one of floods, hurricanes, drought, earthquakes, extreme heat, and poverty for vast numbers.
 Atlantic hurricanes have increased in strength as the consequence of warmer waters, recently demonstrating an alarming power of disruption.
 The unpleasant subject of earthquakes is still very little understood in general, and too often omitted from the inventory under discussion.

 Capable researchers like Rebekka Steffen and Christian Brandes are altering the "controversial" perspective on climate change precipitating earthquakes.
 The decrease of ice sheets may affect seismic activity and create tsunamis.
 This matter is potentially crucial to understanding the phenomenon of global warming.
 Dr. Brandes reveals how earthquakes are quite likely to be influenced by climate change.
 The same source emphasises that "because many people live in earthquake-prone regions, a huge proportion of the global population is at risk of injury or death."
 An explicit contribution is Bill McGuire, Waking the Giant (2012).
 The sub-title of this significant book is: How a Changing Climate Triggers Earthquakes, Tsunamis and Volcanoes.
 Such themes are a pertinent reminder that climate change is a very formidable (and terrifying) landscape requiring due attention.